 Spray your pan with cooking spray and melt the butter in the bottom.
 (I stuck mine in the microwave for about 1 minute.)

 Place all six biscuits in your buttered pan.

 Bake on 450 degrees for 12-16 minutes, depending on how your oven cooks.
 I used a glass pan which cooks a little more slowly, so mine took about 16 minutes.

 Ladies and gentlemen, I do believe I have found my new go-to biscuit recipe.
 These were absolutely delicious!
 The girls and I finished off the whole pan before lunchtime.
 I can see that they would be so yummy with different variations like garlic and cheese or bacon and cheese.
 Gonna get busy on those next!

-I hope y’all enjoy these as much as we did.
+I hope y’all enjoy 7 Up Sour Cream Biscuits as much as we did.
 Let me know if you’ve made them.

 See more of our recipes on our Recipe Index.